The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 Taking out a professional camera to send out every little update is not only time consuming but can take out that “genuineness” you want to impart to your fans.
 (And what if you want to share a selfie?)

 Use your phone’s native camera.
 With the right light and angle, you can capture a high-quality photo with just an 8-megapixel camera.
 To make the whole process easier, you can take pictures through Canva’s mobile app (available on both on iPhone and Android) and start editing it right away.

 And the best thing you can do with a native camera?
 Take a selfie.

 Selfie social media campaigns have proved to be successful for many brands because it’s relatable and authentic (or at least authentic-looking).
 There is no reason why your brand should stay behind.

 If you’re using this technique, make sure to use your camera-dependent platforms.
-Selfies and social channels like Instagram, Snapchat, and Vine are particularly popular to younger users — so this might only be effective if your brand caters to this demographic.
+Selfies and social channels like Instagram, Facebook, and Snapchat are particularly popular to younger users—so this might only be effective if your brand caters to this demographic.

-Did you know the ideal image dimensions for a typical photo post on Facebook is different than images upload for link posts?
+Did you know the ideal image dimensions for a typical photo post on Facebook is different from images uploaded for link posts?

 Most social marketers fear that if they don’t post enough, their followers might forget their brand even exists.
 That’s why consistency combined with the right schedule is the key to everything.

 Yes, if you post too less, your followers might get enamored by other brands; but if you bombard your followers with posts, they’ll get annoyed.
 It’s important to find a balance between these two.